Skip to content

 The math they don't want you to do:

 This model made sense in 2005 when software cost millions to build and companies had low turnover.
-It doesn't make sense in 2025 when median tenure is 18 months and half your team turns over every year.
+It does not make sense in 2026 when median tenure is 18 months and half your team turns over every year.

 Who this hurts most: High-turnover industries (sales, retail, hospitality, construction, roofing), fast-growing companies constantly hiring, seasonal businesses ramping up and down, and anyone who wants to "try it with the whole team" before committing.